combesal/combesal/README.md

 ## About me
 - 💬 I've been learning web development since 2021 when I decided to change careers and discover exciting new challenges.
 - 🛠️ I've had the opportunity to learn about lots of different technos, both front and back.
-- 🔭 I’m currently working on a 3-person project to design and develop an app that helps charities organise volunteers at events.
 - 🔎 I've started learning about micro-services architecture using NATS & Docker.
+- 💡 I'd like to teach myself Python soon.
+- 🌱 I'm a member of the the Guild Open Tech and currently contributing to the open-source project [GoT-Learn](https://github.com/GuildOpenTech/GOT-Learn).

-- I have another GitHub account here too: https://github.com/sopurdey which I used mostly while following various courses :)
+- [I have another GitHub account here](https://github.com/sopurdey), which I used mostly while following various courses :)

 ## Languages and Tools